soundpress/RulesOfNYC/docs/c13/index.rst

 (a)  Except as otherwise specifically provided in the Act, in these rules, or in other applicable law, smoking shall be prohibited in all indoor areas of all public places and places of employment, and certain outdoor areas in accordance with §§ 17-503(a) and 17-504 of the Act, and other applicable law, and all enclosed areas regulated by the State law, the Act and these rules, including areas which have any full or partial overhead ceiling, roof or other covering.
 Except as otherwise specifically provided in the Act, in these rules, or in other applicable law, using electronic cigarettes shall be prohibited in all indoor areas of all public places and places of employment, and certain outdoor areas in accordance with §§ 17-503(a) and 17-504 of the Act, and other applicable law, and all enclosed areas regulated by the Act and these rules, including areas that have any full or partial overhead ceiling, roof or other covering.

-(b) Smoking shall be prohibited in a tobacco business, as defined by § 17-502(aa) of the Act; except that smoking shall be permitted on no more than two floors of a building occupied by such tobacco business, and only within areas of such floors which are designated by such business for the purpose of testing or development of tobacco or tobacco products and only if such tobacco business has applied for and has been issued a waiver of the State law prohibition on smoking in such premises, in accordance with § 1399-u of the State law and § 10-15 of these rules.
+(b) Smoking shall be prohibited in a tobacco business, as defined by § 17-502(aa) of the Act; except that smoking shall be permitted on no more than two floors of a building occupied by such tobacco business, and only within areas of such floors which are designated by such business for the purpose of testing or development of tobacco or tobacco products and only if such tobacco business has applied for and has been issued a waiver of the State law prohibition on smoking in such premises, in accordance with § 1399-u of the State law and 24 RCNY § 10-15.